Sellmore-Co/campaign-cart/docs-site/guides/features/product-profiles.md

 [← Multi-Currency](multi-currency.md) | [Selectors →](selectors.md)

-Complete guide to using semantic product profiles for better product management and multi-currency support.

-## Overview

 Product Profiles provide a semantic way to reference products using meaningful IDs (like `starter-kit`) instead of numeric package IDs.
-This system is especially powerful for multi-currency setups and provides better maintainability.
+This is the recommended approach for all implementations, especially for multi-currency support.

+For a high-level overview of how profiles differ from packages, see the [Core Concepts guide](../introduction/core-concepts.md).

 ## Benefits of Product Profiles